 - How your personal characteristics and approach to teaching impact on the learning and development of your students.

-The writing of the statement must be reflective, personal, and exceptionally clear.
+When writing teaching philosophy statements they must be reflective, personal, and exceptionally clear.
 You will be judged on grammar, spelling, and sentence structure, as well as on your thoughts about teaching.
 It is critical to have a well-organized, thoughtful, and error-free document, which gives a vivid picture of you as an educator.
 Using examples or metaphors may help when you are crafting your statement.

 Write the paper with the reader in mind: in other words, use terminology that the reader will understand, and discuss issues that the reader will want to know about.
-Think carefully about what the reader will want to discover about you, such as a sample lesson or class activity that demonstrates your teaching style.
+Think carefully about what the reader will want to discover about you, such as a sample lesson or class activity that demonstrates your teaching and learning style.
 Then develop the answers to those questions.
 Understand that if you have a few different audiences, you may need to tailor your statement to the audience; each statement should focus on the specific institute or position.
-Realize also that your statement will change over time to correspond to your developing beliefs, values, views, and approach to teaching.
+Your statement will change over time to correspond with teaching methods, developing beliefs, values, views and your approach to teaching.

-The creation of the statement helps educators grow professionally; it helps define classroom goals, increases emotional investment in teaching, and helps to enhance awareness.
+The creation of a teaching philosophy statement helps educators grow professionally; it helps define classroom goals, increases emotional investment in teaching, and helps to enhance awareness.
 It is a highly thought-provoking exercise, and you must be able to clearly articulate your goals and vision, as well as your road map to successfully reaching them.

-Many educators cringe at the thought of writing their Philosophy of Education.
-They procrastinate, or worry about their capacity to express themselves, or wonder if they really need to produce a Philosophy of Education statement.
+Many educators cringe at the thought of writing their own statements.
+They procrastinate, or worry about their capacity to express themselves, or wonder if they really need to produce a teaching philosophy statement.

 - Don't have a clue where to begin.

 - Don't have the time to organize your thoughts in a clear, concise, grammatically correct way.